IgniteUI/indigo-design-docfx/en/components/hyperlink.md

 <img class="responsive-img" src="../images/hyperlink_sizes.png" srcset="../images/hyperlink_sizes@2x.png 2x" />

+## Url

+Specify the link you want the hyperlink to open when clicked via the Url override.
+This will have no visibility in your design but will be taken into account by the code generation services.

 ## Styling

 The Hyperlink can be styled through the Styling library by changing its default blue color to a different one.